 The second digit of an IP rating rates the device’s resistance to moisture.
 A rating of 1 tells you that the device can be safely used in the rain, while a rating of 8 means that the device will function properly even when fully submerged in water.

 Light beam patterns differ from torch to torch, both in terms of brightness and beam size.
 There are informal, but somewhat apt names for these different kinds of beam patterns.
 Each type is, of course, suited to a different activity, so it pays to have at least a passing familiarity with them all.

 ‘Floody’ light beams illuminate a wide area, but do not throw light over particularly long distances.
-This type of torchlight is very useful for lighting up an entire darkened room, where longer-range LED torches will simply illuminate whatever specific point they may be directed toward.
+This type of torchlight is very useful for lighting up an entire darkened entrance or room, where longer-range LED torches will simply illuminate whatever specific point they may be directed toward.
 This is a good type of light for head torches and anything you need to see close up.

 ‘Zoomy’ beams are well known to users of Maglites.
 Zoomable light beams purport to offer the best of both worlds.
 The reality, perhaps sadly, is somewhat different.
 Zoomies don’t illuminate as broadly as floodies and don’t focus as keenly as throwies, so, whilst they are convenient in certain situations, zoomies tend to underperform when it comes to specialist usage.

 The brightness of zoomies can also dim considerably when the light beam is at maximum zoom in either direction.
 Zoomies are also at a greater risk of water ingress, since the head adjusts like a camera lens.